 The Pregnancy Registry for JANUVIA and JANUMET receives voluntary reports from healthcare providers or from women/family members/friends about women who inadvertently (before knowing they were pregnant) or purposefully (knowingly took the drug to control their diabetes) used JANUVIA or JANUMET during pregnancy.
-The women are enrolled and their pregnancies are followed.
-Outcomes are obtained from participating clinicians.

 The limited available data with JANUVIA and JANUMET in pregnant women are not sufficient to inform a drug-associated risk for major birth defects and miscarriage.
 There are risks to the mother and fetus associated with poorly controlled diabetes in pregnancy.
 No adverse developmental effects were observed when sitagliptin was administered to pregnant rats and rabbits during organogenesis at oral doses up to 30-times and 20-times, respectively, the 100 mg clinical dose, based on AUC.
 Published studies with metformin use during pregnancy have not reported a clear association with metformin and major birth defect or miscarriage risk.